 Day 2: Hiking in Shiretoko National Park

 Now let’s explore more of Shiretoko’s untouched nature!
-Here I will walk you through 3 hiking/walking trails which you can choose from depending on your physical level.
+I’ll walk you through 3 hiking and walking trails, so you can pick one based on your physical level.

-All the trails mentioned here are relatively easy — more like walking in forests and glass lands, not hiking on a mountain.
+All the trails I mention here are relatively easy.
+They’re more like walks through forests and grasslands, not mountain climbs.

 Outside view of Shiretoko National Park Nature Center, showing the brown building, parking lot, and surrounding trees, a starting point for hikes on this Shiretoko itinerary.